OlehKakherskiy/TaxiServiceServer/README.md

 }]
 ```
 **NOTES:**
-* Only taxi driver is allowed to perform operation
+* Only a taxi driver is allowed to perform operation

 **_2. Get order with specific id_**
 ```